allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 performed only after the completion of the preceding one.
 In sub-document mode, the difficulty of the fetch operation is controlled through an experiment variable.
 * **Completion Wait**: Await the termination of all goroutines.
-* **Results Reporting**: Calculate and display the estimated _RPS_.
+* **Results Reporting**: Calculate and display the estimated RPS (requests per second).

 ### Estimate baseline

 Prior to delving into sub-document operations, we sought to establish the maximum number of regular get operations that our local Couchbase Server instance could handle.
-Through testing at various levels of concurrency, we determined that, for our specific setup, the maximum throughput.
+Through testing at various levels of concurrency, we determined the maximum throughput for our specific setup.
-It was approximately 6,000 to 7,000 requests per second (RPS), regardless of whether the requests were for small documents (less than 200 bytes) or for non-existent documents.
+It was approximately 6,000 to 7,000 RPS, regardless of whether the requests were for small documents (less than 200 bytes) or for non-existent documents.
 These findings were further validated by the statistics available through the Couchbase UI.

-Benchmark Command: Attempting to fetch a non-existent document yielded a rate of *6388.411937 RPS*.
+Benchmark Command: Attempting to fetch a non-existent document yielded a rate of *6388 RPS*.

 ```
 ./cb-perf-tester regular  --parallel 200 --repeat 1000 --keys 5 --search-non-existent